the-turing-game/the-source-and-comments/README.md

 there is no intention to investigate here the theory of the game, and it will be _**assumed**_ that the best strategy is to try to provide answers that would naturally be given by a man.

 Good to know.
-If you don't want to investigate your own game in 1950 - we will do it for you in 2024, if you don't mind.
+If you didn't want to investigate your own game in 1950 - we will do it for you in 2024, if you don't mind.